LiMeii/LiMeii.github.io/_posts/2022-11-11-deploy-on-multiple-environment-with-github-actions.md

 ## Deploy on multiple environment with GitHub Actons

 In the previous article【[Deploy to Azure with GitHub Actions](https://limeii.github.io/2022/11/deploy-to-azure-appservice-with-github-actions/)】have introduced how to deploy web application to Azure App Service with GitHub Actions.
 Now what?
-In this article I'm going to introduce how to deploy on multiple environment with GitHub Actions.
+In this article I am going to introduce how to deploy on multiple environment with GitHub Actions.

 In our real projects, we usually need deploy on multiple environment, eg: ```Development``` ```Staging``` ```Production```, actually this is quite simple, just add two more jobs in the YML file, once the build job is complete, deploy the artifacts to different environment(App Service).